Laboratory of Neurobiology and Behavior

 We use molecular techniques to analyze: 1) how the mammalian brain manages specific natural behaviors; and 2) hormonal and genetic influences on generalized brain arousal.
 Some of this work can be done in nerve cell lines, but it is really necessary to study nerve cells in their normal synaptic context to see how, in the governance of behavior, the brain's special connectivity uses the types of molecular mechanisms seen in other tissues.

-Advantageous for molecular studies, hormone effects on nerve cells build upon some of the best examples of eukaryotic transcription control.
+First, advantageous for molecular studies, hormone effects on nerve cells build upon some of the best examples of eukaryotic transcription control.
 Steroid sex hormones and stress hormones have massive developmental effects, and in the adult brain they control a variety of natural behaviors.
 During development, for example, sex hormone actions around the time of birth determine behavioral sex differences, and early stress hormone exposure influences later responses to stress.

 Interestingly, other transcription factors can interact with the estrogen receptor in the brain to influence estrogenic effects on gene expression and behavior.
 That is, thyroid hormone receptors, themselves transcriptionally active, can interfere with estrogen-dependent transcription and behavior.
 In doing so, thyroid hormones and their receptors bring reproductive controls into concordance with environmental signals, particularly environmental temperature.

 The explosion in the number of interesting genetically altered mice is giving us new insights into the relationship between mammalian gene expression and behavior.
 Using estrogen receptor knockout mice, we showed that the effect of a specific gene on a specific behavior can depend upon the gender in which that gene is expressed as well as upon exactly when and where it is expressed.
 Functional genomics applied to these problems employ biophysical and behavioral assays in knockout mice.
-For us, that includes patch clamping of identified cells in mouse forebrain, with their molecular signatures determined by RT/PCR.
-In turn, the combination of mouse gene knockouts with neuropharmacology and antisense DNA technology offers the chance to open a new era, understanding mechanisms connecting gene expression to mammalian behavior.
+For us, that includes patch clamping of identified cells in mouse brain, with their molecular signatures determined by RT/PCR.
+In turn, the combination of mouse gene knockouts with neuropharmacology and genetic editing technology offers the chance to open a new era, understanding mechanisms connecting gene expression to mammalian behavior.